king-11/ComputerSystem/Week 0.md

 ### Team 10
--Gathered, analysed and understood more information about the OCR and it's applications.
+- Gathered, analysed and understood more information about the OCR and it's applications.
--Learnt basics of Java and android studio.
+- Learnt basics of Java and android studio.
--Planned the layout and logo of the app.
+- Planned the layout and logo of the app.
--Started working on the front and main pages of the app.
+- Started working on the front and main pages of the app.